xorkevin/xorkevin.com/content/blog/auth-crypto/index.md

 machine code is slow without a specialized instruction set, such as AES-NI[^aes-ni].
 This also makes it potentially vulnerable to side-channel attacks while encrypting data, such as a timing attack[^timing-attack], on machines without a specialized instruction set.
-As a result, ChaCha20-Poly1305[^chacha20] is also gaining traction, having recently been standardized by the IETF with Google's support.
-ChaCha20 and her original sister cipher Salsa20 are stream ciphers, unlike the AES block cipher, and their implementations are *consistently* fast on hardware even without specialized instructions.
+As a result, ChaCha20-Poly1305 is also gaining traction, having recently been standardized by the IETF with Google's support[^chacha20].
+ChaCha20 and her original sister cipher Salsa20 are stream ciphers, unlike the AES block cipher, and their implementations are *consistently* fast on hardware even without specialized instructions[^chacha20-speed].

 [^aes-ni]: AES-NI https://en.wikipedia.org/wiki/AES_instruction_set
 [^timing-attack]: timing attack https://en.wikipedia.org/wiki/Timing_attack
 [^chacha20]: ChaCha20 https://tools.ietf.org/html/rfc7539
+[^chacha20-speed]: ChaCha20 speed https://en.wikipedia.org/wiki/Salsa20

 Nevertheless, symmetric encryption algorithms offer many benefits.
 They are, compared to other encryption algorithms, relatively fast to execute due to their design; an indefinitely long pseudorandom string of bits may be efficiently generated to encrypt arbitrarily large files.
 Symmetric encryption algorithms are also quantum resistant.
-Using Grover's algorithm[^grover-alg], the security of a symmetric cipher such as AES or ChaCha20 only quadratically decreases with a quantum computer, i.e. AES-256 would only have 128 bits of security instead of 256.
+Using Grover's algorithm, the security of a symmetric cipher such as AES or ChaCha20 only quadratically decreases with a quantum computer, i.e. AES-256 would only have 128 bits of security instead of 256[^grover-alg].
 These issues can be easily resolved by doubling the key size.

 [^grover-alg]: Grover's algorithm https://en.wikipedia.org/wiki/Grover%27s_algorithm